emqx/emqx-docs/en_US/observability/slow-subscribers-statistics.md

-# Slow subscriptions
+# Slow Subscriptions

 Typically, EMQX will finish the message transmission within milliseconds, affected mainly by the network.
 However, there are cases where the latency of subscription messages is very high on the client side.
 To solve this problem, EMQX provides a Slow subscriptions feature.

-## How it works
+## How It Works

-EMQX will start calculating the time (delay) it takes for the message processing and transmitting since messages **arrive at EMQX**.
+EMQX will start calculating the time (delay) it takes for the message to be processed and transmitted since messages **arrive at EMQX**.

 If the delay exceeds the specified threshold, EMQX will insert the corresponding **subscriber and topic** into the **slow subscriptions list** or update the existing record.